cedowens/docker-arsenal/README.md

 # docker-arsenal
-Spins up a docker container with some helpful tools/utilities for offensive security in macOS/cloud environments
+Spins up a docker container with some helpful tools/utilities for offensive security in macOS/cloud environments.
+Also installs the needed dependencies for each tool/utility during docker setup.

 ## Pre-req
 Ensure docker is installed and running (https://docs.docker.com/get-docker/)